CesarNog/CesarNog/README.md

 ## 😀 About me 💻

-I'm a geek Brazilian whom currently live at São Paulo and is working as a Technical Architecture Manager.
+I'm a geek Brazilian whom currently live at São Paulo and working as a Senior DevOps Engineer.

-Mainly of my professionals experiences are focused in Software Development, Cloud Infrastructure and leading tech teams.
+Mainly of my professionals experiences are focused in Software Development, DevOps, Cloud Infrastructure and leading tech teams.

 In Brazil I was one of the founders of SouJava Campinas JUG, a Java User Group aimed to share technical Java tricks at the local community.